 By implementing energy efficiency practices at your home and business you can save energy and reduce your electric bill.
-Here are some easy, low-cost ways to use energy wisely:
+Here are some easy, no-cost or low-cost ways to use energy wisely:

 In South Florida, the average home’s air conditioning system accounts for 50% OR MORE of the monthly electric bill.
 To reduce cooling costs: